AutoMcG/steamdeck_tools/README.md

 # Randomizer

-Randomizer builds on Vidswap and provides two features: individual random set and on-boot randomization.
-It also now randomizes every time desktop mode is entered.
+Randomizer builds on Vidswap and provides two features: individual random set and on-boot/mode switch randomization.

 If you'd like to set the next video randomly, execute randomizer.desktop (or run ./vidswap/randomzier.sh).

-If you'd like to set a new random video for every boot, execute random_every_boot.desktop (or run ./vidswap/random_service_install.sh).
+If you'd like to set a new random video for every boot and gaming mode -> desktop mode switch, execute random_every_boot.desktop (or run ./vidswap/random_service_install.sh).

 To stop the random every boot, execute uninstall_every_boot.desktop (or run ./vidswap/random_service_uninstall.sh).